www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/task-archive/2024-11-22-create-main-guidelines.md

       , that evolved over time.
     * [ ] Link main guidelines and main objects.
 See these as functional and non-functional objectives.
     * [ ] Art as a strategy to avoid to complex functionality by allowing the brain to do something fancy less damaging instead.
+    * [ ] Naming of top level projects in relation to Java's package structure:
+      Use only one word or abbreviation and accept, that its meaning can drift.
+      Do not use multiple words separated by dots as it causes organizational and structural problems.